winhowes/grd.me/README.md

 Grd Me
 ======

-A browser plugin that provides encrypted communication across any web platform.
+Grd Me (/ɡärd mē/) is an open source browser plugin that provides encrypted communication across any web platform.
 We support aes and ecc.
 Available at https://grd.me.

 How to Use
 ==========